gruns/furl/API.md

 'http://www.google.com/a/directory/#absolute/fragment/path/'
 ```

-A path that ends with a '/' is considered a directory, and otherwise considered
+A path that ends with '/' is considered a directory, and otherwise considered a
-a file.
+file.
 The Path attribute __isdir__ returns True if the path is a directory,
 False otherwise.
 Conversely, the attribute __isfile__ returns True if the path
 is a file, False otherwise.